 performing the four secondary techniques on the basis of the primary.

-Then there is the Thirteen Postures solo set, which goes on and on ceaselessly,
+The Thirteen Dynamics solo set flows on and on ceaselessly,

 and hence is called Long Boxing. [“It is like a long river flowing into the wide ocean…”]